keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - You can have multiple route tables.
 If you do not want your new subnet to be associated with the default route table, you must specify that you want it associated with a different route table.
 - Because of this default behavior, there is a potential security concern to be aware of: if the default route table is public then the new subnets associated with it will also be public.
 - The best practice is to ensure that the default route table where new subnets are associated with is private.
 - This means you ensure that there is no route out to the internet for the default route table.
 Then, you can create a custom route table that is public instead.
 New subnets will automatically have no route out to the internet.
-If you want a new subnet to be publically accessible, you can simply associate it with the custom route table.
+If you want a new subnet to be publicly accessible, you can simply associate it with the custom route table.
 - Route tables can be configured to access endpoints (public services accessed privately) and not just the internet.

 ### Internet Gateway:
-- If the Internet Gateway is not attached to the VPC, which is the prerequisite for instances to be accessed from the internet, then natually instances in your VPC will not be reachable.
+- If the Internet Gateway is not attached to the VPC, which is the prerequisite for instances to be accessed from the internet, then naturally instances in your VPC will not be reachable.
 - If you want all of your VPC to remain private (and not just some subnets), then do not attach an IGW.
 - When a Public IP address is assigned to an EC2 instance, it is effectively registered by the Internet Gateway as a valid public endpoint.
 However, each instance is only aware of its private IP and not its public IP.
 Only the IGW knows of the public IPs that belong to instances.
 - When an EC2 instance initiates a connection to the public internet, the request is sent using the public IP as its source even though the instance doesn't know a thing about it.
 This works because the IGW performs its own NAT translation where private IPs are mapped to public IPs and vice versa for traffic flowing into and out of the VPC.